Zircon: Occurrence

 Zircon is a common accessory to trace mineral constituent of all kinds of igneous rocks, but particularly granite and felsic igneous rocks.
 Due to its hardness, durability and chemical inertness, zircon persists in sedimentary deposits and is a common constituent of most sands.
 Zircon can occasionally be found as a trace mineral in ultrapotassic igneous rocks such as kimberlites, carbonatites, and lamprophyre, owing to the unusual magma genesis of these rocks.

 Zircon forms economic concentrations within heavy mineral sands ore deposits, within certain pegmatites, and within some rare alkaline volcanic rocks (for example the Toongi Trachyte in Dubbo, Australia) in association with the zirconium-hafnium minerals eudialyte and armstrongite.

 Australia leads the world in zircon mining, producing 37% of the world total and accounting for 40% of world EDR (economic demonstrated resources) for the mineral.
+The largest zircon mine in the world, Jacinth-Ambrosia, produces around 25 per cent of the global supply of zircon.

 South Africa is Africa's main producer, with 30% of world production, second after Australia.